Family Sues Prestigious Hudson Valley Academy Over Son's Suicide

-The family of a student from Italy who died by suicide at a prestigious academy in Northern Westchester after being disciplined for alleged cheating has filed a lawsuit against the school.
+The family of a student from Italy who died by suicide at a prestigious New York academy in Westchester County after being disciplined for alleged cheating has filed a lawsuit against the school.

 Claudio Mandia, age 17, died in Westchester County around 9:30 a.m., Thursday, Feb.
 17 at the EF Academy in Thornwood.